Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 ```

+These four methods will be automatically generated in order to handle much of the boilerplate required for conversion.

-Conversion is separated into two methods (e.g. `ConvertFrom()` and `ConvertFromStorage()`) to allow for reuse of the `ConvertFromStorage()` methods for conversion of nested complex properties, as we'll see later on.
+Conversion in each direction is separated into two methods (e.g. `ConvertFrom()` and `ConvertFromStorage()`) to allow for reuse of the `ConvertFromStorage()` methods for conversion of nested complex properties, as we'll see later on.

-These methods will be automatically generated in order to handle the majority of the required conversions.
 Since they never change, the `ConvertTo()` and `ConvertFrom()` methods are omitted from the following discussion.

 ## Version Map